fossiiita/opencode/README.md

 Scoring Criteria
 ----------------------

-Pr’s will be graded into three categories by the team.
+Isuues will be graded into three categories by the team.
 The grading will be done before the pr is send.
-The corresponding issue will have the score for solving the issue.
-This would be done by the team.

 * Cat A 10 points
 * Cat B 20 points
 * Cat C 30 points
 * Cat D 00 points

-Purpose of the Event
+Eg multiple pr to awesome lists and readme will be cat D Purpose of the Event
 ---------------------------
 To make students more aware of open source